 The Chicago Center for Contemporary Composition also offers numerous opportunities for graduate students in composition to supplement their coursework.
 The Center’s concert series provides a space for student composers to develop and showcase new work, performed by the resident Grossman Ensemble and various guest artists specializing in new music, and it features a number of graduate student-led projects each season.
 A cadre of distinguished guest composers present new works on the series each year as well, offering composition students further opportunities to engage with and learn from the greatest creators of contemporary music.
 For composers of electronic music and sound, the Center’s CHIME studio offers an exploratory space for the many realms of electronic music and its integration with other media.

-In addition to their studies, doctoral students also serve as course assistants and stand-alone lecturers, teaching courses in Core Curriculum (introductory classes in western music, world music, musical materials and design, and music analysis and criticism) and in the Music Department (introductory and advanced undergraduate courses in each of the sub-disciplines).
+In addition to their studies, doctoral students also serve as course assistants and stand-alone lecturers, teaching courses in Core Curriculum (introductory classes in western music, world music, musical materials and design, and music analysis and criticism) and in the Department of Music (introductory and advanced undergraduate courses in each of the sub-disciplines).
 They also may work as writing tutors in the College, and advanced students may apply for additional opportunities such as Humanities Core Lectureships, Stuart Tave Fellowships, or Humanities Teaching Fellowships.

 All student instructors receive guidance from Department faculty and the Chicago Center for Teaching and participate in the Department's Faculty-Student Teaching Forum.